q335r49/microviche/README.md

 By default, `s` won't move the split offscreen.
 For example, `45s` will not actually pan left 45 splits but only enough to push the target split to the right edge.
 This behavior can be modified with the `W` command which specifies a 'virtual width'.
 For example, `30W` means that the width of the split is treated as though it were 30 columns.
 This would cause `2s30W` to shift 2 splits, but only up to the point where 30 columns of the split are still visible (and usually less than that).

-When movement syntax is defined for a block, snap to grid (**F10 .**) will execute that command instead of position the split to the far left.
+When movement syntax is defined for a block, snap to grid (**F10 .**) will execute that command instead of its usual function.

 ####Scripting interface
 The plane itself can be accessed via the `t:txb` variable when in the tab where the plane is loaded.